About the shop

 You must bring clean, dry and preferably lightweight, empty containers.
 We recommend collecting reusable packaging from other recently finished products such as plastic tubs, bottles and takeaway boxes, glass jars and bottles.

 We do sell cloth produce bags.
-We don’t however sell glass jars or bottles as we know there is already an abundance of these!
 If you prefer glass containers then it is easy to save these from the recycling bin, ask your friends and colleagues to to collect them for you or have a look in charity shops

 If you arrive at the shop and realise you don’t have quite enough containers, ask us, we may have something you can use in the back.